kratel/nyu_appsec_a2/README.md

 3. postgres-deployment.yaml
 4. postgres-service.yaml

-The first 2 are used to create a peristent volume and a persistent volume claim.
+The first 2 are used to create a persistent volume and a persistent volume claim.
 Make sure you created the directory otherwise you might get a false positive and think you successfully created a persistent volume when in fact minikube created a short-lived temporary one.
 Double check with the following commands:

 ```
 kubectl get pv